luyadev/luya/docs/guide/ngrest-plugin-checkboxrelation.md

 + Create public propertie (in order to communicate with the api) `$groups`
 + Define the attribute in the `$extraFields` array.
++ Add the extra field to the safe attributes.
 + Register the attribute type in the `ngrestExtraAttributeTypes()` method.

 Below an example of a User model where you can select the related Groups and stored in a via/ref table named `admin_user_group`: